 ATD’s technology conference will help talent development professionals navigate this new world of work.

-TK 2022 will take place virtually February 8-10.
-The early bird registration deadline ends November 19.
-For more information, visit https://techknowledge.td.org/.
+TK 2024 will take place in person and virtually.
+For more information, visit techknowledge.td.org/.
 Follow the conference action on Twitter at #ATDTK.

 The Association for Talent Development (ATD) is the world’s largest professional membership organization supporting those who develop the knowledge and skills of employees, improve performance, and help to achieve results for the organizations they serve.
 Established in 1943, the association was previously known as the American Society for Training & Development (ASTD).

-ATD’s members come from more than 120 countries and work in public and private organizations in every industry sector.
-ATD supports talent development professionals who gather locally in volunteer-led US chapters and international member networks, and with international strategic partners.
+ATD’s members come from more than 100 countries and work in public and private organizations in every industry sector.
+ATD supports talent development professionals who gather locally in volunteer-led US chapters and international member networks and with international strategic partners.

 For more information, visit td.org.